Marie-Alain Couturier: Life

 Marie-Alain Couturier was born Pierre-Charles-Marie Couturier in Montbrison, Loire, France, on 15 November 1897.
 Father Couturier was one of four children born into a relatively wealthy family there.
 He was their second son, and his early years were spent in Montbrison.
 He attended the Victor de Laprade Institute, and studied philosophy in a Marist school in Saint-Chamond.
 He graduated in October 1914, having majored in Literature, Latin, and Greek.
 His class was called up for military service in 1915, but he did not leave for the front until 1916 on account of his asthmatic condition.
 In April of that year, he was wounded in the right heel, and was evacuated.
 On 6 August his foot was operated on in Pau, where he recovered in the hospital until his release in December.
 Marguerite Perrineau became a close friend of his during that time, and remained a lifelong confidant.
 In late 1917 he returned to Montbrison, and, with art in mind as a career, began to paint.

 After the war, he became an art student at the Paris Académie de la Grande Chaumière.
 Starting in 1920, he spent five years working at the Studio of the Sacred Arts (Atelier des Sacrés Arts).

 In 1925, he expressed an interest in religious life and began to seek an Order which he might join.
 He was accepted by the Dominican friars and entered their novitiate in Amiens on 22 September 1925, at which time he took the name under which he is now known.

 From 1926 onward he did his theological studies at the Dominican seminary in Le Saulchoir, Belgium, upon completion of which he was ordained a Catholic priest on 25 July 1930.
 From 1930 to 1932 he studied at the Pontifical University of St. Thomas Aquinas, Angelicum in Rome under famed Dominican theologian Reginald Garrigou-Lagrange.
 His studies were frequently interrupted by illness.
 In 1935 he was assigned to the Saint-Honoré Priory in Paris.

 He spent World War II overseas in the United States and Canada.
-Upon his return to Europe after the war, he became involved in a very practical way in some of the greatest artistic adventures of the 20th century: Henri Matisse and the Vence Chapel; Le Corbusier and the Chapel of Notre Dame du Haut; the Notre-Dame de Toute Grace du Plateau d'Assy; and Audincourt.
+Upon his return to Europe after the war, he became involved in several noted artistic projects of the 20th century: Henri Matisse and the Vence Chapel; Le Corbusier and the Chapel of Notre Dame du Haut; the Notre-Dame de Toute Grace du Plateau d'Assy; and Audincourt.

 He died of Myastenia gravis on 9 February 1954, aged 56, mourned by many of the great 20th-century artists.